Navdeep123930/Basic-Tensorflow-Keras-API-Practice-Models-/README.md

-These are the basic tensorflow models using keras api for practice purpose.Both the models are using single neurone to predict the label.These models are trained upto 500 epochs with standerd gradient descent optimizer.
+These are the basic tensorflow models using keras api for practice purpose.Both the models are using single neurone to estimate the label.Univariate Linear Regression model has a 1D numpy array as a feature and has been trained upto 500 epochs with standerd gradient descent optimizer.Where Multivariate Linear Regression model has a 2D numpy array as a feature and has been trained upto 500 epochs with RMSprop optimizer.